eXascaleInfolab/PyNetConvert/README.md

 Pjk (INP)  - [Pajek Network format](https://gephi.org/users/supported-graph-formats/pajek-net-format/).
 Node ids started with 1, both [weighted] arcs and edges might be present..
 File extensions: pjk, pajek, net, pjn

 ### NSL
-Nsl  - nodes are specified in lines that consist of the single Space/tab separated, possibly weighted Links (Edges / Arcs).
+Nsl  - nodes graph specified by the newline separated links (edges/arcs), which are optionaly weighted.

 #### NSE
 Nse (INP, OUTP)  - nodes are specified in lines consisting of the single Space/tab separated, possibly weighted Edge (undirected link).
-It is similar to the [ncol format](http://lgl.sourceforge.net/#FileFormat) and [[Weighted] Edge Graph](https://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html), but self-edges are allowed to represent node weights and the line comment is allowed using "#" symbol..
+It is similar to the [ncol format](http://lgl.sourceforge.net/#FileFormat) and [[Weighted] Edge Graph](https://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html), but self-edges are allowed to represent node weights and the line comment is allowed using `#` symbol..
 File extensions: nse, snap, ncol.
 Specification:
 ```
   # Comments start with '#', the header is optional:
   # Nodes: <nodes_num>	Edges: <edges_num>